Alexander Voevodin: Early life

 Voevodin was born on May 13, 1949, in Kharkov in what was then the USSR.
 In his high school years he was successful in sport, but later, during his undergraduate studies, his focus changed from sports to science.

-After graduating high school in 1966, Voevodin entered medical school (currently Dnepropetrovsk Medical Academy, Ukraine).
+After graduating high school in 1966, Voevodin entered medical school (currently the Dnipro State Medical University, Ukraine).
 In 1972 he graduated as M.D. and was recruited by the USSR Academy of Medical Sciences.
 He did his postgraduate studies in the research institutes of the academy in Moscow and Sukhumi.
 In 1977, Voevodin defended his Ph.D. thesis "Antigenic characterization of primate oncogenic viruses" at the Ivanovsky Virology Institute, Moscow.
 His mentor was Prof. Boris Lapin (Борис Аркадьевич Лапин).

 Academic career

 In the late 1970s-80s, Voevodin worked at the Institute of Experimental Pathology and Therapy of the USSR Academy of Medical Sciences, Sukhumi.
 His research focused on the oncogenic viruses, mostly of non-human primates.
 In 1984 he defended his D.Sc. dissertation "Immunology of Primate Oncogenic Viruses" at the Herzen Oncology Institute, Moscow.
 While being Head of AIDS Control Center of Russian Federation in the early 1990s he advocated targeted voluntary testing of high risk groups as opposed to universal mandatory screening.